MilpiedLab/NatImmunol-Aug2018/README.md

 The R scripts are ordered by Figures and by type of data (sc-qPCR and scRNA-seq).
 Most of the scripts can be run independently.

+Please use the [Issues Tracker](https://github.com/MilpiedLab/NatImmunol-Aug2018/issues) for questions/issues.

-Please email questions / problems to cervera [at] ciml.univ-mrs.fr or milpied [at] ciml.univ-mrs.fr
+cervera [at] ciml.univ-mrs.fr
+milpied [at] ciml.univ-mrs.fr